bens4lsu/theskinny-publish/Content/blog2/working-for-the-weekend.md

 I just about kissed him on the lips, but then considered that this might be another crime.

-I have <a onclick="window.open('/pg3.php?spgmGal=024%20-%20Loverboy%20in%20Lutcher','024LoverboyinLutcher','width=1024, height=768, toolbar=no, location = no, directories=no, menubar=no, resizable=yes, scrollbars=no');" onmouseover="chgImg ('i024LoverboyinLutcher','img024LoverboyinLutcherRed');" onmouseout="chgImg ('i024LoverboyinLutcher','img024LoverboyinLutcher');" >more pictures posted</a> from the Lutcher scene.
+I have <a href="/gal/024%20-%20Loverboy%20in%20Lutcher/" target="_blank">more pictures posted</a> from the Lutcher scene.
 Look for the queen of the festival in the background for additional bonus points.